 This and a few posts in the STM forum caught my attention and so I decided 2 months ago to start testing trackers again for the sake of knowing what’s out there.
 Also, this was the moment when Voluum announced their new plan structure going from $99, $399 and $999 going to $299, $599 and $1,499.
 So it was a perfect time for testing as for a lot of new affiliates $299 is too much to handle when they’re just learning the ropes.

-I grabbed a copy of Binom, FunnelFlux and Thrive and did some tests against my Voluum account and to make long story short I decided to stay with Binom after 1 month.
+I grabbed a copy of Binom, FunnelFlux and Thrive and did some tests against my Voluum account and to make a long story short I decided to stay with Binom after 1 month.

 I think Voluum still has probably the best UI although I didn’t enjoy their latest update, but based on price+features+speed+reporting I just liked Binom more than all the rest.

-In this article I’ll explain what I liked the most about Binom that most other trackers don’t really have.
+In this article, I’ll explain what I liked the most about Binom that most other trackers don’t really have.
 Obviously, all do the basic job (and most important) which is tracking campaigns so you can optimize and make more money, so I won’t go over each of their features or this could be a 2 hours long post.

-From experience I know at least some of them are quite true and important.
+From experience, I know at least some of them are quite true and important.
 For example, some trackers have slow redirects and charge per events and barely update and develop their features at all.
-Also I know some self hosted trackers can be quite slow when pulling reports from several days or weeks (some of them can take minutes just to load a report…).
+Also, I know some self-hosted trackers can be quite slow when pulling reports from several days or weeks (some of them can take minutes just to load a report…).

 Binom Tracker Installation

-My main fear with Binom was it’s only self hosted and so far most of the trackers I had tested were cloud hosted.
+My main fear with Binom was it’s only self-hosted and so far most of the trackers I had tested were cloud-hosted.
 But the actual installation was super easy thanks to their support and you really don’t have to do anything besides contacting them and giving them access to your server the first time for the installation.

-You can spin up a VPS instance with Vultr in 2 minutes and the OS and plan should be at least the one I’m showing you in the picture above to get a decent performance.
-This is a 2 CPU/4GB Intel Skylake server which can be scaled up whenever you want with 2 clicks so I prefer using Vultr or DigitalOcean than getting a managed server.
+You can spin up a VPS instance with Vultr in 2 minutes and the OS and plan should be at least the one I’m showing you in the picture above to get decent performance.
+This is a 2 CPU/4GB Intel Skylake server that can be scaled up whenever you want with 2 clicks so I prefer using Vultr or DigitalOcean than getting a managed server.

 Binom only requires you to have a 1CPU/2GB of RAM to get your server setup with a clean install of Ubuntu 18.04 or Debian 9.x installed.
 Forget about installing any stack or cPanel as Binom support will handle everything and they don’t recommend anything more than a clean OS install.

 Other than that, Binom support will ask you for your domain to be pointed at your server and the root user and pass so they can go and install the server for you.
 This process takes 15 minutes max.
-It’s quite easy and you literally don’t have to do anything else besides waiting for their email so you can setup your user and pass for the first time once everything is installed.
+It’s quite easy and you literally don’t have to do anything else besides waiting for their email so you can set up your user and pass for the first time once everything is installed.